Global Asia

 Global Asia is a quarterly magazine published by the East Asia Foundation.
 Similar in concept to Foreign Policy and Foreign Affairs, Global Asia deals with global issues, but with a special focus on Asia.
 The editor-in-chief is Chung-in Moon of Yonsei University.

-Previous issues have covered topics such as: North Korea's nuclear problem, 2012 Nuclear Security Summit, China's rise, India's development, global financial crisis, and green growth.
+Previous issues have covered topics such as: North Korea and weapons of mass destruction, the 2012 Nuclear Security Summit, China's peaceful rise, economic development in India, the 2008 financial crisis, and green growth.

 Some of Global Asia's notable contributors include: